 These difficulties can include:

-Demand an accident report from the responding officer, to ensure there is proof of their response to the crash.
+Step One: Remove yR or R the responding officer, to ensure there is proof of their response to the crash.

 The crash report will end with a summation statement from the officer, reading, in effect: